Ketsuppimakkara/SinkOverflow/readme.md

 Features:
 Backend:
-	*Backend implemented with Node.js using Express framework.
+Markup:	*Backend implemented with Node.js using Express framework.
 	*An SQLite database containing all persistent information *API to access and modify the information in the database *Use of parametrized queries to protect against SQL injections